For Educators

 Start by writing down everything you do throughout the day, and make note of what works and what doesn’t.
 That will allow you to review at the end of the day and make adjustments as needed.
 You can also just write your own thoughts and feelings, with an entry to start and/or end your day.
 Expressing yourself this way can help you find clarity and release as you get your feelings out of your head and onto the page.

 Above all, remember that you’re not alone in this.
 If you can, reach out to fellow teachers and share your experiences.
+Finding a supportive community can help you establish new workflows or best practices.
 Teaching has always been a labor of love, but don’t forget that you deserve love, too.
+For more on self-care, check out How School Administrators Can Avoid Burnout.